akoeplinger/docker-mono-aspnetvnext/README.md

 mono-aspnetvnext Docker image
 =============================

-*This repository hosts the Dockerfile used to create the image at [https://index.docker.io/u/akoeplinger/mono-aspnetvnext/](https://index.docker.io/u/akoeplinger/mono-aspnetvnext/).
-Do __not__ clone this repository, just follow the [instructions](#run-docker-image) below*

 The image contains everything needed to play with ASP.NET vNext projects on Mono.
+This fork uses the mono-3.6.0-branch

 # Requirements